LorePlant/Landscape_OleaEuropea/README.md

 TAB_var <- as.data.frame(scores(RDA_all_enriched, choices=c(1:2), display="bp"))

 ```
-Prediction of cultivated best fit
+Prediction of cultivated best fit.
+In this part is important to scale the cultivars environmental variable with the same scaling factor used in the Wild population. _env_center_ and _env_scale_ represent the mean and standard deviation calcolated on the 135 wild population for each bioclimatic variable.
 ```
 data_cul<- read.csv("Dom_9.csv", header = TRUE)
 env_c = data_cul[ ,2:15]